Asymptotics of spin-spin correlators weighted by fermion number measurements with low rapidity threshold in the 2D Ising free-fermion QFT: Introduction

 \section{Introduction}

 The exact analysis of the spin-spin two-point correlators in the 2D Ising model~\cite{PhysRev.149.380,PhysRev.155.438,PhysRev.164.719, Wu:1975mw} is among one of the most beautiful works in 20th-century theoretical physics.
-One starts with a simple lattice action, and ends up with an Euclidean correlation function in a massive quantum field theory~\cite{McCoy:1977er}, that has rather non-trivial power-and-logarithm asymptotics at small distance.
-We now know how such asymptotics can be explained: the leading power-law $r^{-\frac{1}{4}}$ is explained by the Ising-CFT, the power corrections are explained by the CFT perturbation theory with operator condensates~\cite{Shifman:1978bx,Shifman:1978by,David:1983gz,Novikov:1984rf,Zamolodchikov:1990bk,Lukyanov:1996jj}, and the logarithms are due to IR/UV ambiguities of the coefficient functions and the condensates.
+One starts with a simple lattice action, and ends up with an Euclidean correlation function in a massive quantum field theory~\cite{McCoy:1977er}, that has spectacular power-and-logarithm asymptotics at small distance.
+We now know how such asymptotics could be explained: the largest algebraic term $r^{-\frac{1}{4}}$ belongs to the Ising-CFT, the power corrections generated by the CFT perturbation theory with operator condensates~\cite{Shifman:1978bx,Shifman:1978by,David:1983gz,Novikov:1984rf,Zamolodchikov:1990bk,Lukyanov:1996jj}, and the IR/UV ambiguities of the coefficient functions and the condensates reflect through the wonderful logarithms.
 In fact, this picture of short distance asymptotics of Euclidean correlators is widely believed to hold in a larger class of massive quantum field theories with UV fixed points, including the QCD~\cite{Shifman:1978bx,Shifman:1978by,Novikov:1984ac}.

-On the other hand, it is still not clear now, what are the roles played by the UV fixed points and the related perturbative frameworks, in describing more general high-energy asymptotics in these QFTs.
-One example is the so-called Regge limit of forward scatterings.
-Is the QCD Regge limit described or even related to the perturbative QCD?
+On the other hand, it is still not clear now, whether the notion of UV fixed points and the related perturbative frameworks could apply to a broader class of high-energy limits, such as the notorious Regge limit of forward scatterings, a limit that might not appear to resemble the Euclidean short-distance limit at all.
+It is natural to ask the following questions: is the QCD Regge limit described or even related to the perturbative QCD?
 If yes, how to write out the Regge asymptotics explicitly?
 If not, what are the alternatives that allow the precise computation of such asymptotics, if they ever exist?
 These questions still have no clear answers, after the 50-year discovery of the asymptotically freedom.

 Of course, the Euclidean two point functions and the Regge limit are two extreme examples to show the intricate nature of the high-energy limit in the broad sense.
 In between, there are many quantities that are more complicated than an Euclidean two-point function, while still simpler than the Regge limit.
 One type of such quantities are certain non-inclusive measurements underlying the $e^+e^-\rightarrow X$ type inclusive processes.
 If summed over all final states, one ends up again at a two-point function and the large $Q^2$ injected by the operator indicates one has perturbative asymptotics.
 What if one ``opens up'' the two point function by introducing some non-trivial measurements on the asymptotic states?
 There are hopes (see~\cite{Moult:2025nhu} for a recent review) that for certain IR-safe measurements, in the large $Q^2$ limit, one continues to have perturbative aymptotics that can be computed in the short distance massless formulations, despite that the massless particles in such formulations are in no way, the real asymptotic states in the measurements.
 Remember, it is the exponential asymptotics of correlation functions that identify the stable particles.
 From the perspective of the underlying massive theories, the convergences of real measurements to the massless limits are therefore extremely non-trivial {\it connecting problems}, connecting the UV and IR descriptions of the same theory.
 As such, it would be helpful to find explicit examples in integrable 2D QFTs for which such connecting problems could be worked out.